gravitational/teleport/docs/3.0/architecture.md

 !!! warning "Warning":
 	Do not use a self-signed certificate in production!

 If the credentials are correct, the auth server generates and signs a new certificate and returns it to a client via the proxy.
 The client stores this key and will use it for subsequent logins.
-The key will automatically expire after 23 hours by default.
-This TTL can be configured to a maximum of 30 hours and a minimum of 1 minute.
+The key will automatically expire after 12 hours by default.
+This TTL can be configured to another value by the cluster administrator.

 3) At this step, the proxy tries to locate the requested node in a cluster.
 There are three lookup mechanisms a proxy uses to find the node's IP address: